 Ocean View Estates, Winery and Restaurant

-If you love wine and gorgeous views, then I highly recommend while you’re at Worldsaway Retreat that you spend some time at award winning Ocean Views Estates.
-You can even book in for a meal at their restaurant or you can just bring a picnic and drink their beautiful wines around the property.
-They also have a cafe on site where you can buy some meats, cheeses and crackers for a picnic or a range of hot food such as pizzas too.
+If you love wine and gorgeous views, then I highly recommend that while you’re at Worldsaway Retreat, you spend some time at award-winning Ocean Views Estates.
+You can eat at their restaurant or bring a picnic and drink their lovely wines on the grounds.
+They also have a cafe on-site where you can buy some meats, cheeses, and crackers for a picnic or a range of hot food such as pizzas too.

 If you don’t have a designated driver, ask the guys at Worldsaway Retreat to give you a ride for a small fee.